Leading Edge Inflatable Kite Setup in 7 Simple Steps

 Riding Style

 As riders progress down the line, they tend to fit into a style of riding that they most enjoy.
-Some like to cruise whilst others like to jump, hitting records on the WOO database.
-This is a small electronic device that fits to the board, measures the height of jumps, and uploads the figures onto an online database, where profiles are pitched against one another.
+Some like to cruise whilst others like to catch big air.
 The current world record holder is Mike Mac Donald, setting a record of 33.9 meters.
 Pretty high!
 For those seeking such fame, going out slightly over powered, or ‘lit’, on large kites will maximise their jumping potential.
 This is referred to as boosting.
 In contrast, those who’d rather cruise comfortably will choose a kite size that is down the middle for the wind strength.

 All this begs the question –